 It's 2024.
 In a world where everyone's constantly bombarded by social media white noise, your website is a big deal.
 Most importantly because it's your chance to cut through the noise.

-Trust us when we say, we've worked with clients on here in Maine, on a national scale, and even internationally: your website is a critical facet of your business.
+Trust us when we say, we've worked with clients here in Maine, on a national scale, and even internationally: your website is a critical facet of your business.

 However, it's not enough for a site to draw attention to your business.
 If it's not converting visitors into paying customers you're leaving money on the table.